aunfl0w/FileWatch/README.md

 1) Clone https://github.com/aunfl0w/FileWatch
 2) Run create_vm_deploy.bash
-3) upload a file in the browser that opens
+3) Upload a file in the browser that opens
+4) Verify email in other tab

+See a video at https://www.youtube.com/watch?v=uA8uWlkjGPQ

 ## Adapted from
 https://github.com/davidkiser/FileWatch/